Marriage

 Legal vows

 The second requirement is the exchange of legal vows.
-They are set by law and designed to ensure you the couple are clearly making a commitment to each other:
+They are set by law and designed to ensure that you, the couple, are clearly committing to each other:

 I call upon the persons here present, to witness that I, (name) , take you (name), to be my lawful wedded spouse / partner / wife / husband / in marriage.